As a Unifier developer, you might have the following questions in BP design:

-In today’s topic, we are going to explore these 2 data definitions and give you recommendation on how to use these 2 data definitions in Unifier development.
+In today’s topic, we are going to explore these 2 data definitions and give you recommendations on how to use these 2 data definitions in Unifier development.

 To find the data definition, we go to Company Workspace > Data Structure Setup > Data Definition > Basic.